OpenElectionData/catco-guide/_guide/9-what-if-something-goes-wrong.en.md

 ## Responding to Crises of Your Own Making

 {% figure caption:"On 28 August 2019, Shahrul Aman, Bersih 2.0's former acting chairperson was called to give a witness statement after lodging a police report.
-BERSIH 2.0 Photo." class:"left" %}
+BERSIH 2.0 Photo." class:"right" %}

 ![On 28 August 2019, Shahrul Aman, Bersih 2.0's former acting chairperson was called to give a witness statement after lodging a police report.](/assets/images/BERSIH_4-1.jpg "BERSIH 2.0 Photo")